xt67/SoroOne-main/PROGRESS_REPORT.md

 7. Add comprehensive testing suite
 8. Optimize for production deployment

-The Dashly app is now in a functional state with core features implemented.
+The SoroOne app is now in a functional state with core features implemented.
 Users can import data files, view sample visualizations, and interact with AI-powered insights.
 The foundation is solid for continued development of advanced features.